Schloss Charlottenburg - Altes Schloss

 Schloss Charlottenburg information

-The palace's oldest section, the Altes Schloss, is an extravaganza in stucco, brocade and overall opulence.
-Highlights include the Oak Gallery, a wood-panelled festival hall draped in family portraits; the lovely Oval Hall with views of the gardens; Friedrich I’s bedchamber, with the first-ever bathroom in a baroque palace; and the fabulous Porcelain Chamber, smothered top to bottom in Chinese and Japanese blue ware.
+The palace's oldest section, the Altes Schloss , is an extravaganza in stucco, brocade and overall opulence.
+Highlights include: the Oak Gallery, a wood-panelled festival hall draped in family portraits; the lovely Oval Hall, with views of the gardens; Friedrich I’s bedchamber, with the first-ever bathroom in a baroque palace; and the fabulous Porcelain Chamber, smothered top to bottom in Chinese and Japanese blue ware.
 Note that it is closed for renovation until 2017.

-The adjacent Schinkel-designed Neuer Pavillon served as a summer retreat of Friedrich Wilhelm III and now houses paintings from the Romantic and Biedermeier periods.
+The adjacent Schinkel-designed Neuer Pavillon served as a summer retreat for Friedrich Wilhelm III and now houses paintings from the Romantic and Biedermeier periods.

-In fine weather, a spin around the sprawling palace park with its shady walkways, flower beds and manicured lawns is a must.
-In the northeast corner, you’ll stumble upon the pint-size palace called Belvedere, now an elegant setting for porcelain masterpieces by the royal manufacturer KPM.
+A stroll around the sprawling palace park , with its shady walkways, flower beds and manicured lawns, is a must; you’ll stumble upon the pint-size palace called Belvedere , now an elegant setting for porcelain masterpieces by the royal manufacturer KPM.

-Across the carp pond awaits the 1810 neoclassical Mausoleum, where various royals, including Emperor Wilhelm I and his wife, are entombed in ornate marble sarcophagi.
+Across the carp pond awaits the 1810 neoclassical Mausoleum , where various royals, including Kaiser Wilhelm I and his wife, are entombed in ornate marble sarcophagi.

-Each building charges separate admission, but it’s best to invest in the charlottenburg+ day pass for access to everything except the Neuer Flügel.
+Each building charges separate admission; it’s best to invest in the day pass (called charlottenburg+) for access to everything.
 The place gets busy, so come early on weekends and in summer.